dark haired model with blowout

 Now that you’ve put in the hard work, make sure that blowout lasts!
 Here’s how to get an extra day (or two or three) out of your look:

-• Start with a lightweight shampoo that removes most buildup or oils, use a lightweight conditioner on the ends
+• Start with a lightweight shampoo that removes most buildup or oils and follow with a lightweight conditioner on the ends

 • Don’t wait to use DRY SHAMPOO.
 Mist it at the root as soon as you finish styling.
 This will absorb oils as they happen rather than trying to cover up a dirty mess